undo1978/ChatGPT-Micro-Cap-Experiment/Experiment Details/Prompts.md

 Prefer U.S. micro-caps and respect liquidity.

+Be sure to use up-to date stock data for pricing details.

 Maintain or set stop-losses on all long positions.

 This is the weekly deep research window.
 You should present complete decisions and orders now.